Handsome guys celebrating BVI Emancipation Festival in Tortola; credit BVI Tourism Board

 Attractions

-There are arts, shopping, dining options, historic sites liberated from its colonial days.
+There are arts, shopping, dining options, and historic sites liberated from their colonial days

 Eco-Travel